tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_08.md

 # RequireUser

 How can you simply life here?
-You can try out "barbatus:ng2-meteor-accounts" package, which wraps around all Meteor Accounts API (login with password and social logins features) and exports two services for the usage in Angular 2.
+You can try out the decorators that comes with the accounts package, which wraps around all Meteor Accounts API (login with password and social logins features) and exports two services for the usage in Angular 2.
 Besides that, it has two convenient annotations: `InjectUser` and `RequireUser`.

-    meteor add barbatus:ng2-meteor-accounts

 Now you can specify if a component can be accessed only when a user is logged in using the `@RequireUser` annotation.

-{{> DiffBox tutorialName="meteor-angular2-socially" step="8.7"}}
+{{> DiffBox tutorialName="meteor-angular2-socially" step="8.9"}}

 # InjectUser